felipetala/felipe-tala-folio/README.md

 # Welcome to Felipe's Personal Webpage Repository

   Hi, my name is Felipe.
-People would describe me as down to Earth, out of the box thinker, and a "man of the people".
+My close ones have described me as down to Earth, out of the box thinker, and a "man of the people".
 I enjoy having real connections with high-purposed people, and learning their stories and motivations.

 My passions circle around hardware development and understanding, computer architecture and its novel approaches,